Core Examples

 # Initial check

-app::prompt("Read {$plan} and find the first unchecked item (- [ ])") => $status
+$app.prompt("Read {$plan} and find the first unchecked item (- [ ])") => $status

 # Work loop

-$status -> (!.contains("ALL COMPLETE")) @ {
+$status -> while (!.contains("ALL COMPLETE")) do {

 """